weiqinghan/WebDev/README.md

 - About page
 - Articles dropdown menu that contains three web pages: (still in process of development)
   - UF Preview Guide
-  - New Student Guide (Useful links and apps)
+  - New Student Guide - Useful links and apps
   - Apartments in Gainesville
 - Contact page